Connect with others who understand.

 • Seizures

-• Motor aphasia (the inability to talk)
+• Motor aphasia (not being able to talk)

 Causes and Risk Factors of Marburg MS